A Safe-Lunch-Bag Is Lead-Free

 noon-time day after day after day.

-At any rate, looking back we weren't generating alot of
+At any rate, looking back we weren't generating much garbage.

 Did you know that each school-age child contributes almost 70 pounds of lunch garbage per year to the landfills?
 Thats alot of waste, or good compost.